Nothing refreshes on the dog days of summer like a splash, swim or dip. We’ve rounded up 10 places where you can get wet and keep cool this summer.

-The pool features zero depth entry, spray fountain, kiddie slide, water slide and family locker rooms.
-The pool and slides are open daily (Monday-Saturday) Noon – 6:30p.m.
-Additional pool only hours are available.
-Please see website for full schedule.
+This pool features a zero-depth entry, spray fountain, kiddie slide, water slide and family locker rooms.
+The pool and slides are open daily, please see their website for full schedule.

-Daily Admission is $14 (non-resident) and free for children 3 and under.
-Daily open swim hours vary and there is a family swim Friday’s from 6:00 – 7:00 p.m. and Sunday 10:00 a.m. – 1:00 p.m.
-The pool features a brand new playgroound ans splash pad as well as water slides, a drop slide, zero depth entry and more.
+Daily open swim hours vary and there are family swim hours available.
+The pool features a brand new playground and splash pad as well as water slides, a drop slide, zero-depth entry and more.

 Hit the Beach!